The Lumbar Laminectomy Procedure

-Considering the invasive nature of this surgery, a patient needs to undergo several imaging and diagnostic tests to determine if lumbar spinal stenosis is indeed the cause of the symptoms.
+Considering the invasive nature of this surgery, a patient needs to undergo several imaging and diagnostic tests to determine if a lumbar spinal stenosis is indeed the cause of their symptoms.
 If the results of these tests prove the presence of stenosis or other spinal conditions, the surgeon will then add open decompression surgery to the list of possible treatment options.

-How this Procedure is Done
+How the Procedure is Done

 Like most spinal surgeries, general anesthesia is administered to a patient who is about to undergo a lumbar laminectomy.
 The patient lays face down on the operating table to give the surgeon access to the lumbar vertebrae.
 The operation begins with a single long incision made down the center of the patient’s lower back.
-The surgeon then cuts his way past the muscles and connective tissues which are held back with the help of a retractor.
-When the spinal column is exposed, the surgeon then proceeds to find the affected vertebrae using a fluoroscope.
+The surgeon then cuts his way past the muscles and connective tissues, which are held back with the help of a retractor.
+When the spinal column is exposed, the surgeon proceeds to find the affected vertebrae using a fluoroscope.